Successful Strategy Execution

 4. Responsive

-Successful strategy execution relies on being able to quickly adjust to and overcome unforeseen obstacles.
+Successful strategy implementation relies on being able to quickly adjust to and overcome unforeseen obstacles.
 Speed matters.
 Without the ability to move quickly, the competition can fill the space and grab the opportunity.

 5. Experimental